microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-02.md

 When authoring a Bicep template, it is common that you will need to get a reference to another Azure resource so that you can either modify it, or retreive properties from it.

-For example, when defining Virtual Network (VNET), you may want configure a Network Security Group (NSG) to apply to a subnet.
+For example, when defining Virtual Network (VNET), you may want to configure a Network Security Group (NSG) to apply to a subnet.
 In this scenario, the VNET resource will need a reference to the NSG resource.

 In ARM Templates with JSON, this was a complicated task.
 Bicep makes referencing an existing resource SO much easier!